 Child support guidelines in Bethesda, Maryland

 Maryland has adopted clear and detailed child support guidelines based on each parent’s income, the cost of work-related day care, health insurance for the children, extraordinary medical expenses and the children’s schedule.
 As a result, family court judges have very little discretion, so litigating child support is often a waste of time and money.
 Your negotiated divorce settlement or legal separation agreement must contain a provision ensuring that each parent bears some responsibility for the financial support of your children.
 Ms. Talbot has the experience necessary to formulate a reasonable child support schedule based on the objective metrics of the Maryland child support guidelines.

-Enforcement of child support orders in Rockville, Maryland
+Enforcement of child support orders in Bethesda, Maryland

 Failure to pay child support is a violation of a court order, which can be penalized by fine or imprisonment.
 If your spouse has failed to make child support payments, Ms. Talbott can assist in getting an enforcement order, turning up the pressure to compel payments.